jerryp1/mapcomp/README.md

 We thank [Prof. Peihan Miao](https://www.linkedin.com/in/peihan-miao-08919932/) for discussions about the implementation of the paper "Private Set Intersection in the Internet Setting From Lightweight Oblivious PRF."
 From the discussion, we understand there is a special case for the lightweight OPRF when $n = 1$.
 See package `oprf` in `mpc4j-s2pc-pso` for more details.

 We thank [Prof. Yu Chen](https://yuchen1024.github.io/) for many discussions on various MPC protocols.
 Here we recommend his open-source library [Kunlun](https://github.com/yuchen1024/Kunlun), a modern crypto library.
-We thank Dr. Minglang Dong for her example codes about implementing [the Window Method](https://www.geeksforgeeks.org/window-sliding-technique/) for fixed-base multiplication in ECC.
+We thank [Minglang Dong](https://github.com/minglangdong) for her example codes about implementing [the Window Method](https://www.geeksforgeeks.org/window-sliding-technique/) for fixed-base multiplication in ECC.

 We thank [Dr. Bolin Ding](https://www.bolin-ding.com/) for many discussions on how to introduce MPC into the database field.
 Here we recommend the open-source library [FederatedScope](https://federatedscope.io/), an easy-to-use federated learning package, from his team.